iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - Scale vertically: Add more compute power to a single machine
 - Scale horizontally: Add more servers to your backend

+### Vertical vs Horizontal Scaling
+Vertical scaling is when you join many CPUs, RAMs and disks together under one OS where a fast interconnect allows any CPU to access any part of the memory or disk.
+In this kind of **shared memory** architecture, all components can be treated as a single machine.
+Therefore, when the number of users increase, the only thing you can do is add more CPU, RAM and disk to that single machine.

+Horizontal scaling is when you have multiple machines running the same software connected via a network.
+Each machine running the software or holding our DB is called a node.
+Each node uses its CPUs, RAM and disks independently.
+Any coordination between nodes is done at the software level, using a conventional network.
+From this point on, in this post, we'll assume that we've chosen to use horizontal scaling and have multiple cheap machines connected together over the network.

 ### Load Balancers
-Now, if you suddenly start receiving a lot of traffic and have a collection of servers in your backend, how do you direct traffic to each of the servers?
+Now that our backend is setup with a horizontally scaled system, we can go ahead and improve our system's availability, reliability and scalability.
+To test our system so far, consider this: say you suddenly start receiving a lot of traffic and have a collection of servers in your backend, how do you direct traffic to each of the servers?
 You want to utilize the servers to a point where the work-load is evenly distributed among all available servers.
 Enter **load balancers**:

 ![Load Balancers](./images/system-design/load-balancers.png) [Image Credit](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF)